sauce-base/module-installer/README.md

 [![Tests](https://github.com/sauce-base/module-installer/actions/workflows/php.yml/badge.svg)](https://github.com/sauce-base/module-installer/actions/workflows/php.yml)
 [![License](https://img.shields.io/badge/License-MIT-0A7EA4)](#license)

-Composer plugin that powers module installation inside [Sauce Base](https://github.com/sauce-base/core) projects.
-The plugin ships with `sauce-base/core`, ensuring every configured module package lands in the correct modules directory for auto-discovery and bootstrap.
-It remains fully compatible with [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules) and serves as a Sauce Base-focused alternative to [joshbrw/laravel-module-installer](https://github.com/joshbrw/laravel-module-installer).
+This Composer plugin installs Sauce Base modules into the correct directory.
+It ships with `sauce-base/core`, so every module that your project requires is placed where Sauce Base can find and load it.
+The installer stays compatible with [nWidart/laravel-modules](https://github.com/nWidart/laravel-modules) and offers a Sauce Base-focused alternative to [joshbrw/laravel-module-installer](https://github.com/joshbrw/laravel-module-installer).

-## What it Does
+## How It Works

-- Registers a Composer installer for the configured module package type (defaults to `laravel-module`).
+- Registers a Composer installer for the module package type (defaults to `laravel-module`).
-- Installs every module into the configured Sauce Base modules directory (`modules/` by default).
+- Installs each module inside the Sauce Base modules directory (`Modules/` by default).
-- Converts package names (for example `saucebase/example-module`) into StudlyCase directory names (`ExampleModule`).
+- Turns package names such as `saucebase/example-module` into StudlyCase directory names (`ExampleModule`).
-- Supports overriding the installation root with the root package's `extra.module-dir` setting.
+- Lets the root package override the install path with the `extra.module-dir` option.

 ## Requirements